wasmerio/io-devices-lib/assemblyscript/README.md

 # io-devices-lib AssemblyScript

-AssemblyScript library for building applications using the Wasmer Experimental IO Devices.
+AssemblyScript library for building applications using the Wasmer Experimental IO Devices. 🔌

 ## Features

+- Supports the Wasmer Framebuffers, so you can use WASI Modules to draw graphics! 🖼️
+- Supports Keyboard and Mouse Input APIs, so you can retrieve and use Input! ⌨️🐭

 ## Installation